google/flax/docs/guides/flax_basics.md

 +++ {"id": "3yL9mKk7naJn"}

-We see in the output that parameters are stored in a `FrozenDict` instance which helps deal with the functional nature of JAX by preventing any mutation of the underlying dict and making the user aware of it.
-Read more about it in the [Flax docs](https://flax.readthedocs.io/en/latest/api_reference/flax.core.frozen_dict.html#flax.core.frozen_dict.FrozenDict).
+The output shows that the parameters are stored in a `FrozenDict` instance, which helps deal with the functional nature of JAX by preventing any mutation of the underlying dict and making the user aware of it.
+Read more about it in the [`flax.core.frozen_dict.FrozenDict` API docs](https://flax.readthedocs.io/en/latest/api_reference/flax.core.frozen_dict.html#flax.core.frozen_dict.FrozenDict).

 As a consequence, the following doesn't work:

 ```{code-cell}
 ---